 Men are more turned on by visual stimuli.

 They are visual pornographic materials of every kind more frequently than women do.
 When they fantasize, they conjure up more images of coitus and body parts, the explicit details of sex itself.
-Mane men are even aroused by looking at their won genitals and by showing their genitals to wives or lovers.
+Men are even aroused by looking at their woman’s genitals and by showing their genitals to wives or lovers.
 This can lead some men to outright public exhibitionism.

 Sexual peeping probably gives men a physical jolt.
 We know that when male monkeys see a sexually available female or watch a companion copulate with a female, their levels of testosterone spike.
 So primatologist Kim Wallen, of the Yerkes Regional Primate Research Center at Emory University, speculates that men may go to strip bars and look at girlie magazines to boost their levels of testosterone.
 Not surprisingly, the $500 million porn business in America today is supported almost exclusively by men.

 This male urge to look has a Darwinian payoff.
 By peering at a woman, a man can judge her health and vigor.
 As levels of testosterone rise, he is also stimulated to woo those who look young, health — and fertile.

 This is an excerpt from, “The First Sex: The Natural Talents Of Women And How They Are Changing The World,” by Dr. Helen Fisher.